ioccc-src/winner/faq.md

 > script that discusses this and gives supposed examples.

 Once you've done this you should click on _Create pull request_.

+IMPORTANT NOTE: although the [Judges](https://www.ioccc.org/judges.html) will give more deference to the authors of edited entries the [Judges](https://www.ioccc.org/judges.html) also retain the final editorial say in the matter.

 #### What to do after a merge